barbagroup/essential_skills_RRC/the_notebook.md

 a `.ipynb` file with the name that you pick for your file.

+## The two different modes: Edit mode and Command mode

+**Edit mode:**

+* We know we are in this mode when we see a green cell boarder and a prompt showing in the editor area.

+* We enter in **edit mode** by pressing `Enter` or clicking on the cell.

+* When we are in edit mode, we can type into the cell, like a normal text editor.

+**Command mode:**

+* We know we are in this mode when we see a grey cell boarder with a left blue margin.

+* We enter in **command mode** by pressing `Esc` or clicking outside the cell's area.

+* In **command mode** the keyboard is mapped to certain that allows you to do certain actions easily.

+You can find a list of [shortcuts](https://www.cheatography.com/weidadeyue/cheat-sheets/jupyter-notebook/) in the two different modes, check them out and have fun!

 ## How we shut down the Kernel?

 Once you close your notebook, you will see in the main Jupyter page that your